Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

   `F=frame  S=sats  V=batt(V)  C=ascent_rate(m/s)  I=internal_temp  T=ext_temp  H=humidity  P=pressure(hPa)  J=jam_warning  R=PCB_revision`.
 * **2 - Weather station (APRS WX report).** Sends a traditional WX report built from the onboard sensors.

-`aprsDest` defaults to **`APRNFW`**, the registered tocall recognised by SondeHub for this firmware - leave it unchanged.
-Callsign, SSID, digipeater path, symbol and comment are all configurable.
+The AX.25 destination (`aprsDest`) is fixed at **`APRNFW`**, the official registered tocall for this firmware - it identifies the device as running RS41-NFW on the APRS network.
+It is a system value held in Section 22 of `CONFIG.h` and is **not** exposed in the Firmware Builder.
+Callsign, SSID, digipeater path, symbol and comment remain configurable.

 ### RTTY
 <p align="center">